-Also, our own country changed from a rural to a modern industrial society within a few decades, which school systems of that time had to consider.
-Thinking and research in social pedagogics had also centered on the pedagogic problems which arose from these changing social structures.
-Evidence of this is the following research, which was done in the 1950's:
+Also, our own country changed from a rural to a modern industrial society within a few decades, which school systems of that time must consider.
+Thinking and research in social pedagogics has also centered on the pedagogic problems which arose from these changing social structures.
+Evidence of this is the following research, which is done in the 1950's: